 In the past I have said some unkind words about about maven’s pom.xml format.
 My aversion to xml heavy configuration has drawn me to more lightweight approaches to build systems, like gradle for example.
-At the same I was intrigued: If a tool like maven is seeing such a widespread use despite its cumbersome format, there must something to make up for it.
+At the same time, I was intrigued: if a tool like maven is seeing such a widespread use despite its cumbersome format, there must something to make up for it.
 My curiosity finally got the better of me and I decided to give it a shot.
 I figured there might be some tooling available to help ease the pain.

 And lo and behold, there’s not one but two eclipse projects for integrating maven.
 One is the IAM project (formerly known as Q4E) and the second is m2eclipse.
 In that regard it’s a bit like subversive/subclipse but hopefully without all that licensing nonsense.
 But it is usually good to have some choice – and competition of course.
 To get a clearer picture I decided to give both plugins a try.